-Oxford Preparatory Academy will determine to what extent the student is limited English proficient.
+Utilizing the CELDT, Oxford Preparatory Academy will determine to what extent the student is limited English proficient.
 Then a determination as to what site program and servicing the student will receive (e.g. Structured English Immersion) will be done.

 There will be two types of English Language Development programs implemented in our classrooms: Structured English Immersion (SEI) and English Language Mainstream (ELM).
 SEI programs are designed for students with less than "reasonable fluency".
 An English language mainstream program is designed for students with "reasonable fluency" or a "good working knowledge of English".

-Typically, EL students scoring at the beginning to intermediate levels on the CELDT are considered to have less than "reasonable fluency" (California Education Code [EC] Section § 305).
-Typically, students scoring at the intermediate level or higher (Early Advanced or Advanced) are considered to have "reasonable fluency."
+Oxford Prep will consider Typically, EL students scoring at the beginning to intermediate levels on the CELDT are considered to have less than "reasonable fluency" (California Education Code [EC] Section--§ 305).
+Stypically, students scoring at the intermediate level or higher (Early Advanced or Advanced) are considered to have "reasonable fluency."
 However, districts (in this case, Oxford Preparatory Academy) determine what levels constitute "reasonable fluency" and "less than reasonable fluency."

-Structured English Immersion (SEI): Students who score at less than reasonable fluency are placed in an SEI program and are taught overwhelmingly in English.
+Structured English Immersion (SEI): Students who score at less than reasonable fluency (beginning through intermediate levels on CELDT) are placed in an SEI program and are taught overwhelmingly in English.
 Some assistance may be provided in the primary language.
-Students are taught ELD and other core subjects by authorized teachers using instructional and supplementary materials approved by the California Department of Education and Oxford Prep's Board of Directors.
+Students are taught ELD, by authorized teachers, appropriate to each student's level of English proficiency, and other core content (based on grade-level content standards) instruction utilizing specially designed academic instruction in English (SDAIE) whenever needed for full access to the core, and (3) may include primary language support.
+Isubjects by authorized teachers using instructional and supplementary materials will be approved by the California Department of Education and Oxford Prep's Board of Directors.
 Instruction is based on ELD and grade-level content standards.
-Instruction includes differentiated core content delivered through Specially Designed Academic Instruction in English (SDAIE).
+Instruction includes differentiated core content delivered through Specially Designed Academic Instruction in English (SDAIE) may also utilize Structured Immersion Observation Protocol (SIOP) and Guided Language Acquisition Design (Project GLAD) strategies.